 Above is the female Poey’s furrow bee.
 In 2022, I saw a male for the first time when one attempted to mate with a female.

 You can see the female, left, has a larger and less hair-covered head.
-Also, as in most bee species, the female collects pollen to bring to a nest, where a male has no means to collect pollen.
-This photo was taken in the fall, when furrow bees stop flying and females find a place to lay low during the cold months.
+Also, as in most bee species, the female collects pollen to bring to a nest, whereas a male has no means to collect pollen.
+This photo was taken in the fall when furrow bees stop flying and females find a place to lay low during the cold months.
 Before doing so, they mate, and the female carries next year’s brood within her.
 In the spring, she’ll emerge and make a nest.

-There are two or three species we’re likely to see in our area, and these are very much similar looking.
+There are two or three species we’re likely to see in our area, and these are very similar looking.
 Augochlorine bees are solitary nesters.